he7d3r/desafio-engenharia-dados/README.md

 ```

 The app should be be available at http://localhost:5000/.
 Changes made to app source code (inside the folder `dashboard/src` on the host) go live without needing to rebuild its image (reloading the page in the browser is enough).

+## Notes

+For a first look into the data, check out the Jupyter notebooks inside the directory `notebooks`.